Your Rights and Responsibilities

 Terms and Conditions of Your Financial Aid Award

 Terms and Conditions as viewed through URSA.

-If accepting Terms and Conditions for 1718.
-I understand that my award letter is based upon reasonable estimates on the part of UNC.
-That all costs and aid are subject to change.
-I understand that I should check Ursa regularly for additional information and\or requirements to be completed.
+If accepting Terms and Conditions for 1819.
+I understand that my award letter is based upon reasonable estimates on the part of UNC and all costs and aid are subject to change.
+I understand I should check Ursa regularly for additional information and\or requirements to be completed.

 If you decide to accept financial aid awards, they will have conditions attached.
 It is important that you understand & agree to these conditions before accepting awards.